Overview

 Final Notes

-Being a Ride Leader is about more than navigation; it’s about leadership, awareness, and teamwork.
+Being a Ride Leader is about more than navigation.

-With preparation and communication, every leader can ensure the Mornington Wanderers’ reputation for safe and well organised rides continues.
+With preparation and communication, every Ride Leader can help ensure the Mornington Wanderers’ reputation for safe and well-organised rides continues.

-Download and printer friendly version of this document is available in the members area ‘handy links’.
+A downloadable and printer-friendly version of this document is available in the members area under Handy Links.

 ENJOY THE EXPERIENCE